openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 of the `DNSNameResolver` CR, then the details of the regular DNS name will be removed.
 * However, the updates will take place if there is a change in the next lookup time (TTL + last lookup time) for the DNS name or if the next lookup time is same for the DNS name, but the current IP addresses are different from the existing IP addresses.
 For the latter, the current
 IP addresses are added to the existing IP addresses of the DNS name.
-This will take care of the scenario where different CoreDNS pods gets different subsets of the IP addresses in the response to the DNS lookup of the same DNS name.
+This will take care of the scenario where different CoreDNS pods get different subsets of the IP addresses in the response to the DNS lookup of the same DNS name.
 The next time to lookup will be same for them though the IP addresses may differ due to upstream DNS load balancing.
 * Additionally, the exact matching of the next lookup time may never be successful.
 If the existing next lookup time of a DNS name lies